krobelus/rate-experiments/thesis.md

 only clauses that are already in the core if possible, so in this case it will choose $x$ or $\overline{x}$.

-\paragraph{Reason Deletions} Under operational DRAT unit deletions are ignored.
-Only proofs with unique reason deletions have different semantics under specified and operational DRAT.
-To detect unique reason deletions, it is necessary to implement specified DRAT, as it is to verify inprocessing steps with reason deletions, A reason is a a clause that was used in some propagation sequence to compute a literal $l$ in the trail.
+\paragraph{Reason Deletions} Under operational DRAT, unit deletions are ignored.
+Only proofs with unique reason deletions have different semantics under specified and operational DRAT, because only those deletions alter the shared UP-model.
+State-of-the-art DRAT checkers do not implement a way to detect unique reason deletions, but they can emit a warning whenever a unit clause is deleted.
+To detect unique reason deletions, it is necessary to implement specified DRAT.
+A reason is a a clause that was used in some propagation sequence to compute a literal $l$ in the trail.
 When a unique reason clause is deleted, $l$ is no longer implied by unit propagation and needs to be removed from the trail.
 This means that it is not possible anymore